USEFUL INFO

 The regular bus service:

 As you exit the terminal, head to the bus stops and get on the bus line 200E, which takes you all the way to Kőbánya-Kispest metro stop, where you can change to metro line M3, that in turn takes you directly to the city centre, stopping also at Deák Ferenc tér.
-Pay attention, since you have to change from a bus to a metro, you will need either two single tickets, or a 90-minute ticket, which is available only via a smart phone through the BudapestGo app and no paper-based equivalent exists.
+Pay attention, since you have to change from a bus to a metro, you will need either two single tickets, or a 90-minute ticket, which is available only via smart phone through the BudapestGo app and no paper-based equivalent exists.
 The 90-minute ticket is required to be validated upon boarding by scanning the code sticker.
 An active internet connection is required to use the mobile ticket.

 BY TRAIN